-Jay Sarwar, Vice President of Client Services at Monetate, spends a lot of time talking with clients about UX differentiation.
-According to Jay, there are three obstacles that make UX differentiation so difficult to get right.
+Jay Sarwar, Vice President of Client Services at Monetate, spends a lot of time talking with clients about UX differentiation and customer experience.
+According to Jay, there are three marketing themes that make UX design so difficult to get right.
 In the first guest episode of “The Marketing Executive podcast”, Jay covered those three themes, shared how his most successful clients are overcoming those obstacles, and gave a hard and fast definition for the nebulous word “personalization.”

 This post hits the highlights from that interview.

 There’s a broad spectrum of data and visitor context being collected by marketers.
 Some very large companies have nothing at all—not even a semblance of a CRM—and some have a very robust CRM-based view of their customers.
 But regardless of where they are on that spectrum, most of their data is completely unused.

 Each Monetate client has a product: it might be a piece of apparel, an insurance policy, or a publication, but the challenge is the same.
 The eCommerce team is challenged to extend the experience underlying their product into all their interactions with customers.